KingSora/OverlayScrollbars/README.md

 ## Plugins

 Anything that is not considered core functionality or old browser compatibility is exposed via a plugin.
-This is done because all unused plugins are treeshaken and won't end up in your final bundle.
+This is done because all unused plugins are omitted during treeshaking and won't end up in your final bundle.
 OverlayScrollbars ships with the following plugins:

 - **ScrollbarsHidingPlugin**: Needed for old browsers that don't support native scrollbar styling.
 [You can find the list of browsers where you need this plugin here](https://caniuse.com/?search=scrollbar%20styling) (note that even though `iOS Safari >= 14` is marked as unsupported, you only need this plugin for `iOS < 7.1`).
 - **SizeObserverPlugin**: Needed for old browsers that don't support the `ResizeObserver` api.
 [You can find the list of browsers that need this plugin here](https://caniuse.com/?search=ResizeObserver)